 In this blog, we are going to share some of our favourite UK botanical gardens that have their lights on at Christmas.

 Usually, you can wake up and walk around these gardens at your leisure.
 However, to see the Christmas lights at a botanical garden, you will need to plan ahead and book your Christmas light show ticket before arriving.

 The best time of day to see Christmas lights in a botanical garden is from 4 pm.
 For best results, go on a clear night from December to January during a Christmas break.

 Which Botanical Gardens in the UK can I visit at Christmas?

 Visit the Christmas lights at Kew Gardens, London

 The Royal Botanic Gardens in Kew is home to over 50,000 living plants.
 Each one can be seen within the grounds of its UNESCO World Heritage site throughout the year.
 However, a visit to the botanical gardens at Christmas becomes an enchanting experience!

 In December, follow a magical trail throughout an illuminated Rose Garden!
 At 2.6km long, the trail will take you 75 minutes.
-As you admire light installations, wander through glittering tunnels and past twinkling trees, make your way to a wonderful, treetop waterfall!
+As you admire light installations, wander through glittering tunnels, and past twinkling trees, and make your way to a wonderful, treetop waterfall!